standingdreams/boilerplate-gulp-webpack/README.md

 webpack is being used to bundle all JavaScript modules.
 You can import JS dependencies at `/_src/index.js`.

 ## Future Considerations/To-Dos
+- [ ] Create variables for gulp and webpack to use
 - [ ] Add environment differences
 - [ ] Add if/else for serve in gulpfile.babel.js
 - [ ] Revisit .htaccess file